 friend,or a co-worker in a foreign country, and you automatically start thinking about packing your bags.
 Your arms without any hesitation open your favorite site about plane tickets and you check the prices.
 Then, like on autopilot you call your husband and scream at him for not taking you on vacation.

-3)Not really content with your life: The primary reason your mind is constantly thinking about events that are not going to happen soon it’s
+The primary reason your mind is constantly thinking about events that are not going to happen soon it’s

 Why Constantly Thinking About The Future Is Bad?